Parenting is a team effort

 Teaming up after a separation

-You’re ex-partners, but you’ll never be ex-parents.
-Even though you’re separated, it’s important to continue to raise your child together.
+You may be ex-partners, but you’ll never be ex-parents.
+Even though you’re separated, it’s important to work together to raise your child.

 To learn more, read our feature on this topic: Children and separation